NikhilAlapati/NodeJS-Tic-Tac-Toe-SocketIO/readme.md

-This is a node js app for TIC TAC TOE to run this program you need to have Node JS install
+This is a node js app for TIC TAC TOE.
+This game uses Node JS and Socket IO to communicate to the 2 players to run this program you need to have Node JS install

 once you have Node JS installed run the following command in a